Kasoro47/CodeHarbor/README.md

 Project Structure
 -----------------

-*   **Dockerfile**: Contains the Docker configuration to build our application's container image.
+**Dockerfile**: Contains the Docker configuration to build our application's container image.

-*   **k8s/codeharbor.yaml**: Kubernetes deployment configuration that defines how our application is deployed within the cluster.
+**k8s/codeharbor.yaml**: Kubernetes deployment configuration that defines how our application is deployed within the cluster.

+**k8s/network/network-policy.yaml**: Network policies for controlling the traffic flow between pods.

+**monitoring/prometheus-config.yaml**: Configuration for Prometheus.

+**monitoring/prometheus-deployment.yaml**: Deployment configuration for Prometheus.

+**monitoring/grafana-deployment.yaml**: Deployment configuration for Grafana.

+**monitoring/ipaddresspool.yaml**: IP address pool configuration for MetalLB.

+**monitoring/l2advertisement.yaml**: L2 advertisement configuration for MetalLB.

+**scripts/codeharbor-kind-deploy.sh**: Script to deploy the Kubernetes cluster and application.

-*   **Terraform-Harbor/main.tf**: Terraform configuration that manages the Kubernetes deployment defined in `k8s/codeharbor.yaml`.
+**Terraform-Harbor/main.tf**: Terraform configuration that manages the Kubernetes deployment defined in k8s/codeharbor.yaml.

-*   **.github/workflows/terraform.yaml**: CI/CD pipeline configuration using GitHub Actions.
+**.github/workflows/terraform.yaml**: CI/CD pipeline configuration using GitHub Actions.
 It automates the process of building the Docker image, pushing it to a registry, and applying the Kubernetes deployment using Terraform.

 Deployment Process
 ------------------